 While you pass by some intriguing animals and exhibits, you can step off the cart and snap a few photos before hopping back on and continuing the tour.
 The deluxe cart is large and can accommodate an entire family comfortably, making the tour perfect for family trips to the zoo.
 The tour is awesome for all ages.
 Tickets to this tour are not included in your San Diego Zoo tickets.

 The Early Morning Cheetah Experience is perfect for those who love Cheetahs and other African animals.
 This tour will allow you to enter the zoo before it opens for some exclusive experiences.
 Hop on to your own deluxe cart driven by a knowledgeable tour guide and allow this 90-minute tour to excite and educate.
 You’ll spend some quality time with a cheetah, getting up close and personal with them as they climb and play after being given a behind-the-scenes tour of the African animal habitats while learning valuable information about the care and conservation efforts for these majestic creatures.

-The experience will cost $92 and up per ticket and is rated for kids 5 years and up.
+The experience is great for kids 5 years and up.
 The deluxe carts can accommodate families, so this can be something the whole family does together.
 You’ll need to book ahead of time and reserve a spot for the Early Morning Cheetah Experience.
 It should be noted that the payment for the Early Morning Cheetah Experience is not included in the discount San Diego Zoo tickets.

 Exclusive VIP Experience